miguelknals/MTEvalPoC/README.md

 This evaluation is based on aprox 8500 words extracted from an IBM online help, that was human translated (8 years ago based, very probably with some RNN or statistical MT)).
 So, be aware, human translations probably will be biased to Watson MT (from IBM).
 There will be 3 MT translations for Watson, DeepL and Google.
 The exercise here to explain how to reach "actual" results.

+Probably more data should be need it and data probably verified, but looks like all MT provide similar values according standard metrics.

  ## 1.3 Files